orthecreedence/wookie-doc/views/docs/error-handling.md

   => nil
 ```
 Add an error handler (function) for a specific error type.
 Whenever the given
 error type is encountered, Wookie fires the handler function.
+You can specify
+that you want to catch *all* errors by passing `t` to `error-type`.